schilkp/schilkp.github.io/content/projects/FetsNCrosses/index.md

 in the first iteration, can act as this engine.
 Alternatively the transistor-based engine, which is built on a separate PCB, can be connected to a series of pin-headers on the top.

-The PCBs are both 2 layer, and the routing was done in a (Manhattan style)[https://en.wikipedia.org/wiki/Manhattan_wiring], with the top layer used for all transistor footprints and vertical routing, while the bottom layer was used for all horizontal routing:
+The PCBs are both 2 layer, and the routing was done in a [Manhattan style](https://en.wikipedia.org/wiki/Manhattan_wiring), with the top layer used for all transistor footprints and vertical routing, while the bottom layer was used for all horizontal routing:

 <br>